-Use in pediatric patients aged 2 to <12 years with hepatic or renal insufficiency has not been studied (see Section ADVERSE REACTIONS and Section Pharmacokinetics).
+Use in pediatric patients aged 2 to <12 years with hepatic or renal insufficiency has not been studied (see Section ADVERSE REACTIONS and Section CLINICAL PHARMACOLOGY- Pharmacokinetics).

 The oral dose recommendation for children is based on studies in which voriconazole was administered as the powder for oral suspension formulation.
 Bioequivalence between the powder for oral suspension and tablets has not been investigated in a pediatric population.
-Considering the assumed limited gastro-enteric transit time in pediatrics, the absorption of tablets may be different in pediatric compared to adult patients.

 Generic Name: Voriconazole

 Trade Name: VFEND®

-CDS Effective Date: October 28, 2022
+CDS Effective Date: July 07, 2023

-Supersedes: February 28, 2022
+Supersedes: October 28, 2022

 Approved by BPOM: